muratk5n/thirdwave/en/tweets/2022/week29.md

 ---

 'Consumption habits are changing.. consumption of goods vs services flipped due to covid' they say..

-See below.
-There was a flip but then it went back to trend, which was already in the direction of more goods and less services
+It was more like existing trend of more goods and less services became sharper.

 ```python